 Foundations in Rewilding is an adult program that runs from September through June.
 Each month we meet three evenings at the Rewild Portland classroom in Northwest Portland and go on one weekend-long camping trip.
 The objective of this program is to create rewilding ambassadors: people with a deep understanding of the underpinnings of rewilding who can bring the concepts to a wider audience, who know how to communicate the principles well, and who can contribute to the rewilding movement on a grander level.
-The long-term goal is to help create and nurture naturalized, non-invasive cultures of inspiring individuals with a deep sense of place, practicing ancestral traditions and skills.
+We believe that to truly understand ancestral technology, you have to be able to see things from the perspective of the people who relied on (and in some places still continue to rely on) this technology for subsistence.
+The tools people leave behind are mere shadows of the minds and communities and needs of those who made (and still make) them.
+We prioritize the rewilding of the mind and of world view, as a way of setting the stage for the creation of handmade, place-based technology.
+Our long-term goal is to help create and nurture naturalized, non-invasive cultures made up of inspiring individuals with a deep sense of place, practicing ancestral traditions and skills in a regenerative manner.
 People rooted into a place.

 Do you want to deepen your connection to nature?
 Do you want to learn skills that will connect you to your ancestral past and make you more resilient?
 Do you want to learn the human role in ecology and try your hand at it?
 Do you yearn to reclaim your humanity, and reclaim your ecological role, with a group of like-minded people?
 If you answered “Yes!” to all of these questions, this program is for you.